gnader/cppUtilCode/README.md

 ### ArgumentManager
 - __Code Location__ : [args.h](https://github.com/gnader/cppUtilCode/blob/master/src/args.h)
 - __Description__ : a simple argument parser to manage of CLI arguments.
 - __Usage__ : This is a standalone header-only c++ file.
-There is not need to build it, just include it in your code and you are good to go
+There is no need to build it, just include it in your code and you are good to go

 ### Timer
 - __Code Location__ : [timer.h](https://github.com/gnader/cppUtilCode/blob/master/src/timer.h)
 - __Description__ : a simple timer class based on std::chrono.
 - __Usage__ : This is a standalone header-only c++ file.
-There is not need to build it, just include it in your code and you are good to go
+There is no need to build it, just include it in your code and you are good to go

 -------